 ATF6 (Activating Transcription Factor 6) is a Protein Coding gene.
 Diseases associated with ATF6 include Achromatopsia 7 and Achromatopsia.
-Among its related pathways are Photodynamic therapy-induced unfolded protein response and PERK regulates gene expression.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Ceramide Pathway.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is ATF6B.

 UniProtKB/Swiss-Prot Summary for ATF6 Gene

 [Cyclic AMP-dependent transcription factor ATF-6 alpha]: Precursor of the transcription factor form (Processed cyclic AMP-dependent transcription factor ATF-6 alpha), which is embedded in the endoplasmic reticulum membrane (PubMed:10564271, PubMed:11158310, PubMed:11779464).
 Endoplasmic reticulum stress promotes processing of this form, releasing the transcription factor form that translocates into the nucleus, where it activates transcription of genes involved in the unfolded protein response (UPR) (PubMed:10564271, PubMed:11158310, PubMed:11779464).